 Introduction

 Being a mom is a full-body workout.
 Carrying your little one, bending for toys, and powering through sleepless nights test your strength daily.
 But all that hustle can leave your core feeling off, strained, or just plain tired.
 This 10-minute mom core workout is here to help.
-It's designed for busy moms like you, targeting your abs and lower back to rebuild strength, ease discomfort, and bring back that steady midsection.
+It's designed for busy moms like you, working your abs and lower back to rebuild strength, ease discomfort, and bring back that steady middle area.
 No gym, no fuss, just a quick routine you can do at home.
 Let's get your core back in the game. 💪

 Why Your Core Needs This